spraakbanken/korp-frontend/README.md

 Now use `korp.spraakbanken.gu.se` as the value for `KORP_HOST`.
 It must also be added to `/etc/hosts`.

-One way to set the environment variables automatically is to use [direnv](https://direnv.net/):

 # Branches, releases and versions